Glossary of VR Terms

 There are also other benefits like the ability to scale training, increase speed to competency, lower the costs of travel and expenses related to training, and more.
 Check out this case study to see how one of the largest transportation companies in the world is using VR for ramp operations training.

 AR is when you overlay digital elements on top of the reality you already see, rather than replacing or altering it.
 The most commonly known example is Pokémon Go where characters appear in the user’s real-world through their phone lens.
-In the military, fighter pilot heads up displays (HUDs) are another example of AR technology usage that has been around for quite a while.

 The result?
 Faster repairs at a lower cost since you don’t have to fly the SME in or shut down the production line until an expert can come and repair it.